hemanthkumargr/docs/tutorials/Customizing-Shipping-Tutorial.md

 ## Configuring Banded Shipping

-As of Broadleaf 2.0, shipping prices are configured by inserting the data directly into the database.
+As of Broadleaf 2.0, fulfillment options are configured by inserting the data directly into the database.
+In future versions of Broadleaf, fulfillment options will be configurable via the Broadleaf Admin.

 To configure banded shipping we need to create Fulfillment Options and the Price Bands that will correspond to each option.

 ### Fulfillment Options